<style>[data-reveal]{opacity:1!important;transform:none!important;}</style>

 • Tray of golden orejas — caramelized puff-pastry palmiers stacked in rows.

-• Sheet pan of piped butter thumbprint cookies filled with apricot, lemon, and cherry jam.
+• Sheet tray of iced thumbprint pan dulce filled with apricot, strawberry, lemon, and cream cheese.

 • Filled donuts in rows — strawberry, blueberry, Bavarian cream, chocolate-iced cream.